EcoJulia/Diversity.jl/README.md

 ## Ā () - Normalised similarity-sensitive ecosystem alpha diversity.
 ##
 ## Calculates diversity of a series of columns representing
-## independent community counts, for a series of orders, repesented as
+## independent subcommunity counts, for a series of orders, repesented as
 ## a vector of qs (or a single number)
 ##
 ## Arguments: